Forensic Science MSc

 30 credits

 This module provides the student with an in-depth training into pharmacology, analytical chemistry, case law, expert witness and statement writing.
 These skills form the fundamental duties of a forensic toxicologist.
 The two major branches of forensic toxicology in the UK are criminal and road traffic toxicology.
-Both of these require the practitioners to possess a knowledge of the analytical techniques used to analyse drugs and the pharmacology of these drugs.
+Both require the practitioners to possess a knowledge of the analytical techniques used to analyse drugs and the pharmacology of these drugs.
 This module will provide students with a clear understanding of the biological effects and therapeutic uses of drugs, before focusing exclusively on both criminal and road traffic toxicology.
 There will also be a focus on drug testing in sport and its confirmation.

 Work placement scheme

-Many postgraduate courses at Kingston University allow students to take the option of a 12-month work placement as part of their course.
+Many postgraduate courses at Kingston University enable students to take the option of a 12-month work placement as part of their course.
 Although the University supports students in finding a placement and organises events to meet potential employers, the responsibility for finding the work placement is with the student; we cannot guarantee the placement, just the opportunity to undertake it.
 You may find securing a professional placement difficult as they are highly competitive and challenging, but they are also incredibly rewarding.
 It is very important to prepare and apply yourself if this is the route you wish to take.
 Employers look for great written and oral communication skills and an excellent CV/portfolio.
 As the work placement is an assessed part of the course, it is covered by a student's Student Route visa.

 Find out more about the postgraduate work placement scheme.